basehub-ai/docs-template/README.md

 [BaseHub Templates](https://basehub.com/templates) are production-ready website templates, powered by BaseHub.

 # Documentation Template

 [![Use template](https://basehub.com/template-button.svg)](https://basehub.com/basehub/docs)

 Fully featured documentation website.

-Perfect for developer documentation and user manuals.
-Featuring:
+- 🔸 Perfect for developer docs, user manuals, and similar
+- 🔸 Fully editable from BaseHub
+- 🔸 Comes with Search, Dark/Light Mode, Analytics, and more
+- 🔸 Requires just a BaseHub account and a deployment platform—no other service

+## Stack

 - Next.js
-- BaseHub Search
-- BaseHub Analytics
+- BaseHub
 - Radix Themes

 ## One Click Deployment